What advising programs are available to transfers?

 Another place to check out is About the F&M Curriculum

 The graduation requirements fulfilled by your transfer courses, as well as those you need to complete for graduation, will be outlined by Ms. Sarah Esh in her Transfer Credit evaluation letter.

 The Registrar’s Office will determine which of your previous courses will transfer and how.
 They will notify you of this information before it is time for you to register for classes.
 Transfer students register for courses before the rest of the new students begin registering in the beginning of July.

 The College attempts to support transfer students with a full menu of institutional financial aid awards.
 In addition, transfer students are always offered federal aid dollars, and awarded state aid dollars when applicable.
 If you have questions, you should contact Mr. Clarke Paine in the Financial Aid Office at 717-291-3991.

 We would recommend that you explore the New Student Programs site like any other incoming student.
-One of the best set of questions to explore is the “DIP Frequently Asked Questions.”
-Questions and answers on this page that are particularly relevant to transfers include:

 Best wishes getting acquainted with your new school, Franklin & Marshall College!